huiz0916/sc5Pseq/README.md

 **Description**

 Easily plot the format mapping stat results from STAR.
 It can generate bar plot and interactive html to easy compare the mulit samples.
-You could also specify the features you intersets to plot.
+You could also specify the features you interest to plot.

 The **input** are the format file from star_format.py